Boodles Juvenile Handicap Hurdle Tips

 When is the Boodles Juvenile Handicap Hurdle?

-Which Horses Can Run in the Boodles Juvenile Handicap Hurdle?
+What distance is the Boodles Juvenile Handicap Hurdle?